 While "long-term loan" obviously refers to a length of time, it's not a specific amount of time.
 In fact, the category of long-term loans can encompass a huge variety of loan lengths, from a few months to a year, to 10, 20 or even 30 years!

 Due to their longer terms, long-term loans are often instalment loans.
 The reason for this is that an instalment loan allows the borrower to repay the loan in a series of payments.
 Since the loan isn't repaid in one lump sum, the loan duration is typically longer than in the case of a short-term loan.

 That said, there can be instances of long-term loans that aren't repaid in instalments.
 While this is rare, some lenders choose to lend larger amounts over a longer term, while allowing the borrower to repay the full loan amount all at once at the term's end.

 When taking out a loan, the repayment amount depends on a number of variables.
 Obviously the amount being borrowed is a huge factor for the final repayment, but other factors can contribute as well, such as the fees charged by the lender for services.

 Another important clarification to this question is, "more than what?"
 In comparing a short-term loan to a long-term loan, it's likely that you will pay more altogether for the latter than you will for the former, but that's because longer-term loans are typically for larger amounts than short-term loans.

 Yes!
-We offer loan lengths of 1 to 5 years to approved customers, which can be called "long-term loans."
-On Stride Financial loans are available from £1,000 to £10,000.
-Our APR rates range from 29% - 89% which allows us to offer loans to a variety of customers, with a variety of unique financial histories.
+We offer loan lengths of 6 months to 3 years to approved customers, which can be called "long-term loans."
+On Stride Financial loans are available from £150 to £5,000.